hassanaskary/sam/README.md

 # Semantic Appearance Manipulator

-sam is a image manipulation program based on Mask R-CNN.
+sam is an image manipulation program based on Mask R-CNN.
 It detects objects in an image.
 Then lets you replace them with another image.

 ## Prerequisite